zhouanbo/pipelinedog/README.md

 ## Links

-Please first read the [Quick Start Guide](https://github.com/zhouanbo/pipelinedog/wiki/Quick-Start), which include the installation tutorial and essential GUI introductions.
+- To get an idea on the essential building blocks of PipelineDog steps, take a look at the [LEASH Expression Specification](https://github.com/ysunlab/PipelineDog/blob/master/pipelineDog.LEASHexpression.md).

-The [Paradigm](https://github.com/zhouanbo/pipelinedog/wiki/Paradigm) page has information about how PipelineDog is designed to work.
+- The [Step Specification](https://github.com/ysunlab/PipelineDog/blob/master/web.pipelineDog.StepFormatDefinition.md) has information of how to structure a PipelineDog step.

-In [Use Cases](https://github.com/zhouanbo/pipelinedog/wiki/Use-Cases), there're several examples of pipelines and tools definition that you can refer to.
+- To combine steps into a pipeline, refer to the [Project Specification](https://github.com/ysunlab/PipelineDog/blob/master/web.pipelineDog.ProjectFormatDefinition.md).

+- Try it out following the [Start From Scratch](https://github.com/ysunlab/PipelineDog/blob/master/startFromScratch.md) guide, a step-by-step tutorial with screenshots for each step.

+- Tips and common pitfalls are pointed out at [YAML Tips](https://github.com/ysunlab/PipelineDog/blob/master/pipelineDog.YAMLtips.md).

 Have fun pipelining!